theholla/bikerides4u.com/README.md

 Note on geocoder: the current address data on events is mostly intersections and very free-flowing (not validated).
 Only the super robust Google Maps API was able to infer lat/lng from the hand-typed addresses with any accuracy.
 If the address data were to be validated when users add new events, it would probably be fine to use a smaller/cheaper geocoding service such as [LocationIQ](https://locationiq.com/).

-## Companion Frontend

-See the code for the BikeRides4U web app on [GitHub](https://github.com/theholla/shift2bikes-ride-map).

 ## About Shift2Bikes

-This project is not affiliated with Shift2Bikes.org.
+This web app is not affiliated with Shift2Bikes.org.
 But I do think they're awesome!

 Shift's mission is to promote inclusive bike fun.
 Shift also facilitates lots of events.
 Examples of Shift-related activities include breakfast give aways, social rides, educational bike tours, actions to raise awareness about cyclist injuries or deaths, information-sharing events, art-bike parades and more.